ntropika-labs/potion-unlock-interfaces/README.md

 identified by its position in the Secret.
 This is, there is only one Secret Piece that starts at the Secret position 1234, for example.

+You can find the current rarity configuration for the Potion Unlock game in the file _RARITY_CONFIG.json_

 ## Contracts

 There are 2 main contracts involved in the **Potion Unlock** game: